Makes up to 24 cups

 Then, there’s the butter melter, which seems nice in theory but is pretty much a flop.
 You’re supposed to cut the butter into six equal-sized pieces and place them over the vents in the butter well.
 When the popcorn is getting all hot and steamy, the hot air will melt the butter (in theory, anyway) and it will drip down over your popcorn.

-We found that even when we cut the butter into more than six pieces, it still didn’t completely melt.
+I found that even when I cut the butter into more than six pieces, it still didn’t completely melt.
 The instructions say if this happens, you should use a pastry brush to push the butter through the holes, but again, if you take too much time before inverting the bowl, your popcorn will burn.
-So we usually ended up simply putting the cover on and flipping the bowl, leaving the majority of the butter laying useless in the well.
+So I usually ended up simply putting the cover on and flipping the bowl, leaving the majority of the butter laying useless in the well.
 It’s much easier to melt butter in the microwave and pour it over your popcorn after the fact.
 Bottom line?
 Don’t buy this machine for its butter-melting feature; it’s not worth it.

 Price: Too steep